novuhq/novu/docs/README.md

 $ yarn start
 ```

-This command starts a local development server and opens up a browser window.
-Most changes are reflected live without having to restart the server.
+This command launches a browser window and starts a local development server.
+Most modifications are immediately visible without requiring a server restart.

 ### Build